Bears-R-Us/arkouda/pydoc/examples.rst

     >> ak_arr
     array([0 1 2 3 4])

-`pdarray` objects can be generated directly form an `ndarray`.
-This makes allows you to easily move objects into Arkouda from NumPy.
+`pdarray` objects can be generated directly from an `ndarray`.
+This allows you to easily move objects into Arkouda from NumPy.

 .. code-block:: python